charlieouyang/MediaMathInterview/README.md

 ## To run
 * Clone the repo or download the files.
+* Replace the api_token value in campaign-viewer.js with the api_token you request from the mediamath interview challenge API
 * Open index.html using Chrome or Firefox

 ## Functionalities